-Read on for my helpful tips about taking on Walt Disney World and Disneyland for free!
+Read on for my helpful tips about doing Disney on a budget!

 Getting into the Park – Money Saving Tips & Discounted Tickets

 You’ll still need to buy your tickets but there are some easy ways to get them at a discount!
 Here are a few questions about Disneyland tickets and saving money on admission:

 Is it free to go to Disneyland on your birthday? – No, you can’t get into Disneyland for free on your birthday anymore.
 That promotion ended many many years ago.

 Is it cheaper to get a Disneyland annual pass? – If you’re planning on going to Disneyland for more than a week or you visit Disneyland several times a year, then a Disneyland AP might make sense.
 You’ll also receive the benefits of discounted dining and shopping with the Annual Pass.
 Annual Passes also have the option of pay-per-month installments.

 Should I get a park hopper? – Note that the multi-day passes save overall as the price per day is lower.
 However adding the “Park Hopper” option is an additional cost.
 If you plan on a longer visit or will be visiting more often than once a year, consider an Annual Pass.